w3c/wai-tutorials/source/accessible-media/formats.html.erb.md

 Nearly all modern user agents (browsers, media players) on both desktop and mobile platforms provide support for the display of closed captions, but not all support the same caption-delivery formats.
-The two most common formats used for online media are listed below.
+The three most common formats used for online media are listed below.

 -   [Timed Text Markup Language